selimslab/selimslab.github.io/_posts/notes/phil/books/2019-4-24-art-of-war.md

 5. general should be autonom in military decisions

-know the enemy

-know yourself

-first eliminate the risk of defeat, than look for victory

-to secure ourselves is in our hands -> but enemy provides the opportunity to be defeated
+To secure ourselves is in our hands.
+Enemy provides the opportunity to be defeated.

-not only win, but win with ease

-if you only see the obvious -> you win by diffuculty

-if you look below the surface -> you win with ease

-look under, ask why

-don't make your enemy desparate, leave an outlet

-recklessness, cowardice, haste, fazla gurur, fazla merhamet -> defeat

-Appear weak when you are strong, and strong when you are weak.

 Never interrupt your enemy when he is making a mistake.

+Don't make your enemy desparate, leave an outlet

+plan before the battle, count the cost if you wish to fight

+haste is stupid but long delays are not clever either

+cut the battle short